rodneylab/narcissus/README.md

 ## Troubleshooting

-- **CORS** &mdash; if you get CORS issues testing out hCaptcha, <a aria-label="See hCaptcha tips on avoiding CORS issues" href="https://docs.hcaptcha.com/#local-development">try their recommended solution</a>.
+- **CORS** &mdash; if you get CORS issues testing out hCaptcha locally, <a aria-label="See hCaptcha tips on avoiding CORS issues" href="https://docs.hcaptcha.com/#local-development">try their recommended solution</a>.